 Here are some articles that have provided information and tips from educational professionals to help you stay focused and improve your grades.
 They are worth your time to read:

 Another article, Your Transcript Tells Coaches More Than You Think, describes the way coaches use a recruit’s academic record to evaluate desire, motivation, competitiveness, risk and much more.
-This year, we sent out a survey and asked college coaches from all different levels of college baseball how they rated the importance of good grades and test scores when evaluating potential recruits.
-Coaches were nearly unanimous in stressing the importance of good grades.
-The average rating coaches gave for the importance of grades was 8.4 out of 10.
-Only one coach ranked the importance of grades lower than a 7, and over a third of respondents ranked the importance of good grades as a 10 out of 10!
+The last few years, we have sent out a survey and asked college coaches from all different levels of college baseball how they rated the importance of good grades and test scores when evaluating potential recruits.
+Coaches have been nearly unanimous in stressing the importance of good grades.
+Since 2017, the average rating coaches have given for the importance of good grades has been right around 8.5 (out of 10), with almost no coaches ranking grades lower than a 7 and over 1/3 of respondents giving it a 10 out of 10!
 Like grades, SAT/ACT scores have been ranked as highly important for recruiting by college coaches, with average rating of close to 8.

-College baseball coaches of all levels responded to our survey with a clear message to recruits—if you want to play at the college level, you must do well academically.
+College baseball coaches of all levels have responded to our survey with a clear message to recruits—if you want to play at the college level, you must do well academically.
 If you haven’t taken care of business in the classroom in the past, it’s not too late to turn things around.
-Get ahead to start the school year and stay ahead.
-College coaches are going to ask about your grades and test scores and the bottom line is your academic success matters.
+Get ahead to start this school year and stay ahead.
+College coaches are going to ask about your grades and test scores and the bottom line is your academic success matters a great deal.